X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain13buffers.md

     CopyToBuffers();
 ```

 With that done, you only need to instruct your graphics card to fetch the vertex and index data from its own memory using the **DrawIndexedPrimitives** method instead of the *DrawUserIndexedPrimitives* method.
-Before we call this method, we need to let your graphics card know it should read from the buffers stored in its own memory by passing the references to the buffers we have initialized.
+Before we call this method, we need to let your graphics card know it should read from the buffers stored in its own memory, by specifying the references of the buffers we have initialized.
 So, replace the call to **DrawUserIndexedPrimitives** with the following in the **Draw** method:

 ```csharp
     _device.Indices = _myIndexBuffer;